yaronguez/um-resend-activation-form/README.txt

 * `um_raf_no_um_message`: error message displayed instead of form if Ultimate Member plugin is not active.
 * `um_raf_resend_form_link_text`: text used in link to the resend form

+= Your hooks do not satisfy me!
+I want to create my own form = Well, if you must.
+Just copy `um-raf-output.php` the `templates` directory and past it in the root folder of your theme.
+Then feel free to customize away!
+However, tread carefully and be sure not to modify any of the element IDs.

 == Changelog ==